 Written by: Natalia Brown

-Scientists have found tiny bits of microplastic affecting all our daily activities at the biochemical level— from the components of household dust we inhale to the effects of the purity of our food and drinking water on cellular functions in our bodies.
+Scientists have found tiny bits of microplastic affecting our daily activities at the biochemical level— from the household dust we inhale to the water we drink and foods we eat.

-Although we seem to rely on them more than any other material, plastics and their additives remain very understudied.
+Unfortunately, it is difficult for researchers to pinpoint these important cause-and-effect relationships because we are exposed to a wide variety of different types of plastics: food packaging, clothes and linens, hygiene and personal care products, and even heavy infrastructure!
+Although we rely on them more than any other material, plastics and their additives remain very understudied.
 Most of their thousands of unique component chemicals have yet to be tested for health and safety risks.

-One recent study published that the average American is exposed to over 70,000 plastic particles each year!
-This number is only expected to grow as plastic production booms over the next couple decades.
+One recent study found that the average American is exposed to over 70,000 plastic particles each year!
+This number is only expected to grow as plastic production increases over the next couple of decades.

-These incidents are most often caused by the plastics we use and discard on land.
-Plastic litter is a more common problem in developed, high-income countries.
-Although we have the systems and resources in place to manage large streams of collected waste, our access to limitless single-use products and the other conveniences have brought us, residents of more developed countries, out of touch with the value of the materials we discard and the immediate effects of tossing them as litter.
+These incidents are often caused by the plastics we use and discard on land.
+Plastic litter is a more common problem in wealthy, industrialized countries like the US and UK.
+Although we have the systems and resources to manage large streams of collected waste, our access to limitless single-use products and the other conveniences have brought us out of touch with the value of the materials we discard and the immediate effects of tossing them as litter.
 Although our waste management systems are not flawless, following common sense standards for disposal is tremendously better than leaving trash behind in an unintended spot.

 [Dan Clark, US Fish and Wildlife Service]